DavZim/OptionValuation/README.md

 # OptionEvaluation
 A shiny application to explore the basics of option evaluation

-To run the project either fork/download the files and run the `app.R`-file, or in R run `shiny::runGitHub('OptionEvaluation', 'DavZim')`.
+To run the project either fork/download the files and run the `app.R`-file, or in R run `shiny::runGitHub('OptionValuation', 'DavZim')`.

 In order to run the project properly, you need to have the following packages installed: `data.table`, `DT`, `ggplot2`, `knitr`, `magrittr`, `rmarkdown`, `RQuantLib`, and `shiny`.